-Beginning with the August 2019 Lateral Transfer and Redesignation Board, officers applying for lateral transfer into the FAO community will be required to complete an interview with a designated Navy O6 FAO prior to the application deadline for the board (TBD, but expect a late June or early July 2019 submission deadline).
+Officers applying for lateral transfer into the FAO community are required to complete an interview with a designated Navy O6 FAO prior to the application deadline for the board (TBD, but expect a late June or early July 2020 submission deadline for the August 2020 board).
 Contact the FAO OCM NLT 15 days prior to the application submission deadline to schedule your interview.

 For further information regarding the community please contact the FAO Community Manager.